Jamaat-ul-Mujahideen Bangladesh: Criticism

 The group has been condemned by other Islamist organisations like the Hefazat-e-Islam Bangladesh.
 In 2014 spokesman Azizul Haque Islamabadi said:There is prevailing a congenial and peaceful environment in Bangladesh.
 People are living in peace and in such a situation the announcement by Al Qaeda chief Zawahiri has made the people fearful and worried.
 Bangladesh had experienced earlier militant activities and terrorism by Jamaat-ul-Mujahideen Bangladesh and Harkat-ul-Jihad al-Islami.
 But they could not emerge successful and Al Qaeda would not come out successful in Bangladesh despite their announcement.

+Hasinur Rahman claimed in an interview in SATV that, JMB was a creation of R&AW of India.